gseals/bestPractices/notesDec252019.md

 - [understand this in JavaScript](https://dmitripavlutin.com/gentle-explanation-of-this-in-javascript/)

 - event listeners: in React, event handlers are defined as methods on a component class

+December 28, cont.

+- component instances: essentially, nesting one component as the return within another component

+-